rrbriggs/twitter/README.md

 ### To send a Tweet:
-POST plain text / string to the endpoint /api/1.0/twitter/tweet/message For example, from terminal: `curl -d "Hello World" -X POST http://localhost:8080/api/1.0/twitter/tweet/message`
+POST plain text / string to the endpoint /api/1.0/twitter/tweet/message For example, from terminal: `curl -d "message=Hello World" -X POST http://localhost:8080/api/1.0/twitter/tweet`

 ### To get your Timeline:
 GET from the endpoint /api/1.0/twitter/timeline